astrofrog/py4sci/www/index.rst

 Python for Scientists
 =====================

 Welcome to the lecture notes for the Python: Programming for Scientists course at the university of Heidelberg!
-This block course runs from the 23nd to the 27th of March 2015.
+This block course runs from the 28th of September to the 2nd of October 2015.

 Lecture Notes
 -------------